Get Maintouch

 We built Maintouch to skip the outreach mess.
 The system watches your content through Google Search Console and flags pages ranking between positions 5 and 20.
 These are your best backlink candidates because they're close enough that a few quality links will push them into the top spots.

-From there, we scrape the web to find real linking opportunities.
+As of June 2026, the system scrapes the web in real time to find live linking opportunities.
 Not PBN garbage or sketchy directories.
 Real sites with actual traffic and authority.
 The system checks domain authority, relevance, and traffic patterns automatically.

 Then we handle acquisition.
 We're plugged into multiple backlink marketplaces and run negotiations directly.
 You approve the candidates, we get the links live.
 Cost passes through from the marketplace with no markup.